zsiki/ls/doc/source/usersguide.rst

 Most of the cases you need an open coordinate list to store calculation results.
-Open an existing QGIS project which contains a coordinate list (a point shape file which name must stat with *coord\_*) or create a new project and add an existing coordinate list to the project by the add vector layer icon or create a new project and create a new coordinate list from the *SurveyingCalculation/New coordinate list ...* menu.
+Open an existing QGIS project which contains a coordinate list (a point shape file which name must start with *coord\_*) or create a new project and add an existing coordinate list to the project by the add vector layer icon or create a new project and create a new coordinate list from the *SurveyingCalculation/New coordinate list ...* menu.

-Check the coordinate reference system (CRS) of your coordinate list (*properties* from the popup menu of the layer) and the map.
+Check the coordinate reference system (CRS) of your coordinate list (*Properties* from the popup menu of the layer) and the map.

 After loading an existing one or creating a new Coordinate list shape file, you get a point layer in your project with the following columns in the attribute table